Cyfrin/solidity-by-example.github.io/src/pages/0.5/hacks/TxOrigin/index.md

+---
+title: Phishing with tx.origin
+version: 0.5.16
+description: An example of phishing with tx.origin in Solidity
+---

 ### What's the difference between `msg.sender` and `tx.origin`?

 If contract A calls B, and B calls C, in C `msg.sender` is B and `tx.origin` is A.